-With the release of the new iOS7 operating system and iPhone® 5s and 5c models, Apple® is now prepared for “made for iPhone” hearing instruments.
-“Made for iPhone” hearing aids will provide two valuable features:
+With the release of the iOS7 operating system and iPhone® 5s and 5c models, Apple® is now prepared for “made for iPhone” hearing instruments.
+“Made for iPhone” hearing aids provide two valuable features:

 GN ReSound has introduced the world's first "made for iPhone" hearing aid!

 The GN ReSound LiNX™ is the first hearing aid to earn the "made for iPhone" label.
 The audio from an iPhone can be directly transmitted to both hearing aids without the use of a streamer.
 Features of the LiNX™ hearing aid include:

 For more details on the LiNX™ hearing aid, click here.

 Two other hearing aid manufacturers- Oticon and Starkey, are working with Apple to release technology with the “made for iPhone” label.
 Oticon has already released the ConnectLine "made for iPhone" hearing aid app.

 iOS7 provides a few advances with the hearing impaired in mind:

 Bluetooth® 4.0 technology has led to three important advances in hearing instrument and iPhone compatibility: